ezrichards/ezrichards.github.io/content/posts/were-in-the-wrong-moment.md

 or if there will be the same banners per website like we get with cookies.
 Or, if it will continue steamrolling, or rather stagnate in the end.

-How will macroeconomics and government get involved?
+How will macroeconomics and government policy get involved?
 (Bernie has a [rather gloomy talk on this](https://www.youtube.com/watch?v=dthbi4lzO58).)
 I think that they will *need* to get involved, sooner or later.

 For all of us that grew up enjoying the coding process - we might just be in the wrong moment in time.